-These problem-based intern experiences will increase the candidate's sensitivity in working intentionally, ethically, and with integrity with all students, staff, and the community members by being visible, accessible, and approachable.
-The intern will apply their knowledge and skills to current problems in the field with the guidance of experienced district-level administrators.
-This course should be the last course for Superintendent Emphasis Area or Advisor approval after 24 completed hours in the Ed.S.
+These problem-based practicum experiences will increase the candidate's sensitivity in working intentionally, ethically, and with integrity with all students, staff, and the community members by being visible, accessible, and approachable.
+It will focus on the leadership domains: visionary, instructional, managerial, relational, and innovative.
+During the practicum, students will continue to apply their knowledge and skills to current problems in the field with the guidance of experienced district-level administrators.
+This course should be the last course in the Ed.S. program or Advisor approval after 24 completed hours in the Ed.S.
 Program.
-Prerequisites: Completed M.Ed.
+Prerequisite(s): Completed M.Ed.